 9.a.
 Increase PBV Cap Currently Implementing ACTIVITY 2022-08: Assisted families in the Housing Choice Voucher program frequently inquire how to move to Project-Based Voucher (PBV) units and during the last wait list opening, numerous HCV families applied for the PBV wait lists indicating a desire to have a long-term contract with owners rather than a 1-year contract that can then be canceled with no reason.
 By project-basing more vouchers, more housing is secured for families without the threat of eviction.
 This activity would raise the cap for which the AHA could award Project-Based Voucher contracts.
 The AHA currently has selections and/or HAP contracts for its entire allocation of PBV under the current caps.
 Custom Question: What percentage of total authorized HCV units will be authorized for project-basing?
 50% of the lower of either the total authorized units or annual budget authority This MTW activity serves the following statutory objectives: □Cost effectiveness □ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: ⊠Neutral □Increased revenue □ Decreased revenue □Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
 This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
-This MTW activity does not require an impact analysis. implementation.
-The activity is approved, but the AHA is still below the HIID PRV can at this time Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+This MTW activity does not require an impact analysis.
+Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
 The activity is approved, but the AHA is still below the HUD PBV cap at this time.
 This activity has not been discontinued and is not planned to be discontinued.